petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/developer-guide/creating-your-first-global-javascript-client-extension.md

 Now you have a basic client extension to work with.
 Next, let's look at what this client extension does and how to adjust its behavior.

-## Modify and Deploy the Client Extension
+## Examine and Deploy the Client Extension

 By default, the `src/global.js` file contains this line of code: